Pomacanthus zonipectus: Taxonomy

 Pomacanthus zonipectus was first formally described as Pomacanthodes zonipectus in 1862 by the American ichthyologist Theodore Nicholas Gill (1837–1914) with the type locality given as San Salvador in El Salvador.
 Some authorities place this species in the subgenus Pomacanthus.
 The specific name zonipectus is a compound of zona meaning "belt" and pectus meaning "breast", a reference to the dark-brown girdle on the breast to the rear of the pelvic and pectoral fins.

 Distribution

 Pomacanthus zonipectus occurs in the eastern Pacific Ocean from Puerto Peñasco, in the northern Gulf of California of Mexico south to Peru.
 It has been recorded as a vagrant from southern California, the Galapagos Islands, Cocos Island and Malpelo Island, although it has not been reported from Clipperton Island.

 Description

 Pomacanthus zonipectus has a deep, compressed body with a short, blunt snout with a small mouth which has numerous small bristle-like teeth.
-It's preoperculum has a large spine at its corner and a smooth vertical edge, while the area beneath the eye and the operculum have no spines.
+Its preoperculum has a large spine at its corner and a smooth vertical edge, while the area beneath the eye and the operculum have no spines.
 This species can reach a total body length of about 46 cm.